seanchen1991/raiden-versus/README.md

  -->

 ## Heading ##
-  > DerpyBird Versus Mode!
+  > Raiden Versus Mode!

 ## Sub-Heading ##
-  > (Loosely) Inspired By FlappyBird.
+  > (Loosely) Inspired By RaidenX.

 ## Summary ##
-  > A competitive multiplayer twist on FlappyBird!
+  > A competitive multiplayer twist on a classic space shooter game!

 ## Problem ##
-  > No longer will you ever have to play FlappyBird by yourself!
+  > No longer will you ever have to play RaidenX by yourself!

 ## Solution ##
-  > Two player FlappyBird implemented mainly using Firebase.
+  > Two player space shooter game implemented mainly using Firebase.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
-  > Both players press the spacebar!
+  > Both players start shooting each other!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.